ihmeuw/vivarium_research/docs/source/intervention_models/multiple_myeloma_treatment/index.rst

     - The type of practice where the simulant is being treated (not currently included in sim!).
     - 'COMMUNITY' or 'ACADEMIC'

-.. list-table:: Covariates for RRMM treatment prediction
+.. list-table:: Covariates for RRMM treatment assignment
   :header-rows: 1

   * - Column name